|Benjamin Meek Miller|

 June 27, 1950 – The United States decided to send troops to fight in the Korean War.

-June 27, 1953 – Mary Anderson of Greene County, Ala., the inventor of the windshield wiper, died at the at of 87 in Monteagle, Tenn.
+June 27, 1953 – Mary Anderson of Greene County, Ala., the inventor of the windshield wiper, died at the age of 87 in Monteagle, Tenn.

 June 27, 1953 – National Book Award-winning novelist Alice McDermott was born in Brooklyn, N.Y.